Openhab-Nodes/website/content/en/developer/design_principles.md

 * He adds his echo manually via the Thing page.
 The Echo Thing is special, because it "consumes" other Things to let the Alexa voice assistant control his home.
 He is asked what Things he want to expose to the Echo.
 * He now wants to set his hue light on and off to have a first success feeling.
 * He is not seeing any "control" part in the interface though, but wait.
 He remembers from the tutorial but also from the start/home page that there was another interface very prominently linked.
 * He opens that other interface.
 It looks awesome, fluid and animated.
 He sees his light bulbs on the first page already.
 Even sorted by room, because the Hue addon read that information from the Hue bridge during the Inbox Approval.
 Astonishing.
-He turns the lights on and off and is happy with his selection of openHAB X because it was so easy to setup.
+He turns the lights on and off and is happy with his selection of OHX because it was so easy to setup.

 User stories like that help a lot to streamline interfaces and work flows.
 For users as well as programmers that will use your new APIs.